AssignPrimeIdentity/manifest/README.md

 [<img width=100% src=https://user-images.githubusercontent.com/36441664/107850441-06b85d80-6e35-11eb-8787-b947d7c60c2e.png>](https://github.com/chetabahana/tensorflow/wiki/Programming)

 Let's consider this flowchart of 168 as a lexer so the parser has to be designed to absorb the flow between the 30th and 36th.
 Then it will slightly form as a Metatron Cube of the hexagonal form of 18's Cell.
-Here we can assign it as the diagram of 618.
+Here we assign it as the diagram of 618.

 [<img width=100% src=https://user-images.githubusercontent.com/36441664/107083678-9607b480-6828-11eb-9cdf-cfdfc4f6face.png>](https://github.com/chetabahana/tensorflow/wiki/Programming)

-You may check the running code starting called [The Sequence Diagram](https://chetabahana.github.io/#chetabahana-skema?pad=2) which is developed to represent this diagram as below.
+You may check the running code starting with [Sequence Diagram](https://chetabahana.github.io/#chetabahana-skema?pad=2) which is developed to represent this diagram.
 Clicking on each of objects will turn to 6 (six) diagrams in the form of [prime hexagon](https://github.com/chetabahana/hexagon) which is then return to the beginning.

 [![Sequence Diagram](https://user-images.githubusercontent.com/36441664/107134254-ee22e180-6922-11eb-9465-3dd64ebf7dca.png)](https://chetabahana.github.io/#chetabahana-skema?pad=2)